Verne R. Albright

 “My earliest memory,” six foot, nine inch Verne Albright remembers, “is of an English class where the teacher assigned a one-page story.
 The other students’ reaction was summed up by a boy who exclaimed, ‘How will I ever write a whole page!’
 I however, wrote twenty and in the process discovered my life’s first passion.”

 At twenty-one, Verne traveled to Peru and was enchanted by the country and its people.
 During that first visit he, his wife, and their year-old daughter traveled by jeep in the Andes Mountains of four nations.
 Over the next half-century he returned to Peru sixty-four times and imported over two hundred of its Paso horses—including a pair he took overland to California, a nine-month trek of over five thousand miles in eleven nations.
 Riding much of the way, he came face-to-face with killer deserts, witch doctors, bandits, avalanches, poisonous reptiles, vampire bats, and a violent revolution.
-His next book The Ultimate Trail Ride, is a rewrite for general audiences of his Best-Seller about that journey.
+His new book, Horseback Across Three Americas, is a rewrite for general audiences of his Best-Seller about that journey.

 “Finding a true calling is a miracle experienced by few,” he once said, “and Peru provided me with two.
 I promoted its Paso horses world-wide for over fifty years and more recently began writing historical fiction set in its fascinating past and rich culture.”